trust-agi/trust-agi.github.io/content/openning/.ipynb_checkpoints/index-checkpoint.md

                 #### Contact
                 Please send us your <b> CV, transcripts, publication list, and research topics (not have to be the one listed above) </b> that you are interested in.
-Due to large number of applications, We may only reply to selected applicants.
+Due to large number of applications, we may only reply to selected applicants.

                 Email: s.pan@griffith.edu.au